+Direct Auto was acquired on August 31, 2018 with \$17,000 of the net proceeds from the initial public offering.
 There has been no material change in the planned use of proceeds from our initial public offering as described in our final prospectus filed with the SEC on January 17, 2017.

 On February 28, 2018, our Board of Directors approved an authorization for the repurchase of up to approximately \$10 million of the Company's outstanding common stock.
-We did not purchase any shares of our common stock during the three or six months ended June 30, 2018.
+We did not purchase any shares of our common stock during the three or nine months ended September 30, 2018.

-Total Number of Shares Purchased Average Price Paid Per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs $^{(1)}$ Maximum Dollar Value of Shares That May Yet Be Purchased Under the Pla (in thousands)

-March 1, 2018 to March 31, 2018 \$ - \$
+Period Total Number of Shares Purchased Average Price Paid Per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (1) Maximum Dollar Value of Shares That May Yet Be Purchased Under the Plans or Programs (1) (in thousands) July 1, 2018 to September 30, 2018 \$ - \$ 10,000 Total Shares of Common Stock \$ - \$ 10,000

-April 1, 2018 to June 30, 2018

-Total Shares of Common Stock \$